-For over three decades, Dr. Schultz has helped families understand their child´s needs.
+For over 35 years, Dr. Schultz has helped families understand their child´s needs.
 In a gentle, calm and

 reassuring manner, he has worked with them to develop sensible, effective plans to improve their child´s education and their

 School psychologists, guidance counselors, teachers and administrators in both public and private schools

 have sought out the services of Dr. Schultz, an experienced clinician who understands the culture of schools

 and the pressure of performing in this environment.
 His consultations are aimed at helping to empower individuals

 or groups of professionals in a way that gives them a greater sense of control, and as a result, reduces stress and improves performance.